Geograph-Technologies/crescentlink-desktop-releases/README.md

 - The .NET Framework v4.7.2 is required.

 ## Network Manager
+- Fixed an issue where a layer with a broken data source could cause CrescentLink to stop looking for layers after that layer in the TOC when searching for the workspace.
 - Fixed an issue in coax design power calculations where power on the main output of a splitter would sometimes not be calculated if the power was fed from a child branch of the splitter.
-- Fixed an issue with branches on actives where BRANCH ports continued to use the main output value rather than the auxilary output values.
+- Fixed an issue with branches on actives where BRANCH ports continued to use the main output value rather than the auxiliary output values.
 - Updated Coax Tap calculations to give the tap score the highest priority, then the tap value next.
 - Updated coax cache for better management across the system when various events occur.
 - Fixed a bug that prevented specification settings from updating in a design when the active coax design profile was changed, not allowing the new specifications under the selected profile to be used in place of the old profile settings.